Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1701

 In the Thanh Ha village, sitting the terracotta museum for your further information of this handicraft forming and producing and nicely made potteries.

-For an insightful local life, Cam Thanh Village is the right choice.
+For an insightful local life, Cam Thanh Village is the right choice and a fun thing to do in Hoi An Vietnam.
 You can explore the coconut village, ride bamboo boat with villagers and learn about the fishery job of the community.
 You also have chance to interact with local and do farming works and learn the stages of making rice.
 Cam Thanh village offers the observation of local handicrafts such as making pictures and products from water coconut leaves; making traditional rice papers or enjoying some entertaining boat show on the river.

 The buffalos might not be found in Tra Que Vegetable village as it’s considered a threaten crashing down the vegetable, but abundant in Cam Thanh Village.
 Due to the increasing on tourists; an ecotourism trip like cycling is always highly encouraged.